 So let’s get on with sewing… here are my favorite Jelly Roll Quilts to sew:

 One of my most popular free quilt patterns is one that I sewed with some of my favorite jelly roll fabrics from Kaffe Fasset.
+For this quilt, you will use 2 1/2” strips of fabric for the background and the motifs.
 This is the free Kisses Quilt Pattern.

 Sew up this Beautiful Blueberry Pie Quilt quicker than you think!
 I used modern quilt design and traditional log cabin piecing.
 You’ll sew each new piece on all the way to the end of the strip.
 If you’re not familiar with this technique, make sure you take a look.